GitHub Agentic Workflows

 The agent job invokes an AI engine to process the prompt and call tools.
 Inference is billed by the provider:

-The gh aw logs command surfaces per-run metrics — elapsed duration, token usage, and estimated inference cost — before you decide what to optimize.
-Use gh aw audit <run-id> to deep-dive into a single run’s token usage, tool calls, and inference spend; its Metrics and Performance Metrics sections cover token counts, effective tokens, turn counts, and estimated cost in one place.
+The gh aw logs command surfaces per-run metrics — elapsed duration, token usage, AIC (AI Credits), and turn count — before you decide what to optimize.
+Use gh aw audit <run-id> to deep-dive into a single run’s token usage, tool calls, and inference spend; its Metrics and Performance Metrics sections cover token counts, AIC, turn counts, and estimated cost in one place.
 For cost trends across multiple runs, use gh aw logs --format markdown [workflow] to generate a cross-run report with anomaly detection.

 Terminal window